ExistedGit/Dota2Cheat/README.md

 Once the process completes, go to `installed/x64-windows-static-md`.
 Copy libprotobuf.lib and libprotobuf-lite.lib files from /lib to Dota2Cheat/lib.
 You can also copy the libs with a `d` suffix from debug/lib if you want to compile it in Debug

+You also need to install the [June 2010 DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)

 Open the project in Visual Studio and build both Dota2Cheat and Dota2Loader as **Release x64**

 ## Injecting